 Due to strong competition, the pressure from customers and insisting on lowering the prices, the main challenge that companies face is how to increase revenues and profit margins with rising investment.
 It is expected for the growth of the sector to be stable at the global level, with an annual growth rate of 5% by 2025.
 In the coming period, it is expected that the position of growth leader would be kept by the developing countries, primarily China and India, in accordance with the expected demographic growth and increase the living standards of the growing middle class.
 On the other hand, it is expected that there would be a partial relocation of the production of value added products from China to other developing countries, the main destination being Bangladesh and Vietnam.
-However, despite positive tendencies and growing market share, the profit rate of leading Chinese companies are in decline - primarily because of high investment, rising labor costs, turning towards the product at a price as low as possible.
+However, despite positive tendencies and growing market share, the profit rate of leading Chinese companies are in decline - primarily because of high investment, rising labor costs, turning towards the production of more expensive products, but also the need to be cost-competitive, and to offer a sufficient quality product at a price as low as possible.
 Favorable impact on the profitability of the textile industry at the global level is expected from declining cotton prices, because it is expected that by the end of 2016 it will drop by a further 8%.